Quick Answer

 3. Your Location

-Car insurance companies set rates based in part on where your car is located, with premiums tending to be higher in locations where theft, vandalism, and accidents occur more regularly.
-It typically costs more to insure vehicles in areas with elevated repairs and medical care costs.
-Urban drivers generally pay more for insurance than those residing in lower-risk suburbs or rural areas.
+Rates are set in part on where your vehicle is garaged, with premiums tending to be higher in locations where theft, vandalism, and accidents occur more regularly.
+It typically costs more to insure vehicles in areas with elevated repair and medical care costs.
+Urban drivers generally pay more than those residing in lower-risk suburbs or rural areas.
+State insurance regulators, including departments operating under oversight from the National Association of Insurance Commissioners (NAIC), require that all location-based rating factors be filed and approved before insurers can apply them to consumer quotes.

 4. Your Financial Fingerprint